 FREQUENTLY ASKED QUESTIONS

 Sleep better, sit better, think better, feel better....
 The benefits of Bikram are endless!
 But wtf is Bikram anyway???
-Here are a few frequently asked questions about bikram, hydration, best practices and more....
+Here are a few frequently asked questions about bikram, hydration, our studio, best practices and more....

 WHAT IS BIKRAM YOGA?